tmalsburg/DogWhistle/thoughts.md

   2. Violation of maxim of quantity. 🗹
   3. Meaning can be enriched with a controversial meaning that’s violating the taboo, i.e. literal meaning is not incompatible with pragmatically (not logically) implied meaning. 🗹
   4. Plausible deniability. 🗹
-- Observation: It’s not dogwhistly in the original sense because his outgroup immediately attacked him for this statement.
+- Observation: It’s not dog-whistly in the original sense because his outgroup immediately attacked him for this statement.
 This is perhaps more an instance of political persuasion than covert communication.

 # Sources of PDWs